“How was your trip to Florida?” everyone asks.

 (WATCH FULL SCREEN FOR WHOLE VIEW)

-A large Mercedes van picked everyone up at the resort and escorted us to the boss’ house for dinner.
-From the outside the vehicle appeared to be a large passenger van, but on the inside was a limo complete with overhead lights and a bar station.
-Dinner and dessert were prepared and made by the boss’ wife, a former restaurant owner.
-This dinner was a wonderful time to meet and socialize with everyone I had not had a chance to meet yet.
-After dinner I had a cocktail at the Resort bar and learned a hard lesson that gin is NOT rum.
-XD Somehow I read gin and in my head was thinking rum – big mistake.
+After dinner at the boss’ house, I had a cocktail at the Resort bar and learned a hard lesson that gin is NOT rum.
+Somehow I read gin and in my head was thinking rum – big mistake.
 The drink tasted like I was drinking a cardboard box.
-I took the drink up to my room and got ready for bed to prepare for the busy day ahead on Saturday.
+I asked to have the thyme sprig removed thinking maybe that’s what I was tasting.
+Nope.
+I discovered what gin tastes like on this trip and that I do NOT like it. 😛 I took the drink up to my room and got ready for bed to prepare for the busy day ahead on Saturday.

-Saturday was the longest and most eventful, exciting day.
-Once again I woke up at 7am and met the board members at the meeting room for breakfast at 8am.
-It had been decided Friday night that a group of us younger work colleagues were going to go to the exclusive nightclub at the Fontainebleu Miami hotel Saturday night.
-In Miami, you go sexy, or you go home (not literally).
-I didn’t exactly pack anything sexy for a business trip though.
+Saturday was the longest most eventful and exciting day.
+Once again I woke up at 7am to start my day.
+It had been decided Friday night that a group of us were going to go to the exclusive nightclub at the Fontainebleu Miami hotel Saturday night.
+In Miami, you go sexy, or you go home.
+I didn’t pack anything sexy for a business trip though.
 So after breakfast I finished getting ready and headed over to the Town Center Mall to look for an outfit.
 By the time I left the resort, I had only about an hour’s time to look for an outfit before I had to head back.
-And to be clear, I made sure to ask the Vice President of the company how professional we were trying to keep it in terms of sexy outfits, and he simply said “Jackie, just don’t ask questions.”
-Haha!!

-I ended up finding a nude lace bodysuit at Forever 21 but didn’t have time to look for a skirt or bralette to go with it.
+Forever 21 had a pretty lace bodysuit that I picked up but didn’t have time to look for a skirt or bralette to go with it.
 I rushed back to the Boca Resort, bodysuit in my bag, to help clean and pack up the meeting room.
 I had also spoke with the VP’s wife Friday night about getting a day pass for the pool at the Fontainebleu Miami Beach hotel (aka my DREAM hotel!!!)
 Saturday and said I’d be getting there around 2:00.
 I was rushing to get the room cleaned up so I could pack my bags and head to Miami to make it there by 2.

 I stayed at the Best Western Plus Atlantic Beach Resort to save money on a hotel, as I figured the famous, fancy hotel I was visiting would be about $500 a night.
 Lesson learned… Make sure to check the price of the hotel and compare it to others nearby.
 I found out that I could’ve stayed at the fancy hotel for about $50 more per night.
 The Best Western Plus was $183, and Fontainebleu was about $225.
 I was highly upset, but it ended up working out fine.
 Fontainebleu was only a 5 minute walk, or 2 minute drive from the BW, and there was a ice view of the beach from my window.